Competition

 • 2024-25 – Domestic Economic / Technical

-Lincoln-Douglas Resolution Timeline (new for the 2022-2023 season)
+Lincoln-Douglas Resolution Timeline (as of 2022-2023 season)

 • Early June – Announce the topic area for the year as per the Topic Rotation bylaw